Aldrich-Genetic-Epidemiology-Lab/.github/profile/README.md

 ### Onboarding
 Welcome!
-Navigate to this repository to get started: https://github.com/Aldrich-Genetic-Epidemiology-Lab/Onboarding
+Navigate to this repository to get started: https://github.com/Aldrich-Genetic-Epidemiology-Lab/Onboarding This repository also includes more information on how to use GitHub!

 ### Storing prexisting code
 Have code you want to add to our organization?
 Follow these instructions to **create and add to** a new repository